Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Introduction

 \section{Introduction}

-The idea of spacetime being endowed with a minimum length or area has captured a lot of attention over the last couple of decades.
-A popular model of this kind is given by noncommutative geometry of Moyal-type, by which we mean coordinates obeying the algebra
+The idea of space being endowed with a minimum length or area has captured a lot of attention over the last couple of decades.
+On the one hand, a popular model of this kind is given by noncommutative geometry of Moyal-type by which we mean rectilinear coordinates obeying the algebra

-where $\Theta^{\mu\nu}$ is an anti-symmetric, {\it constant} rank-2 tensor and we work in units in which $\hbar=1$.
-The remainder of the Heisenberg algebra stays unmodified.
-Following the Schrödinger-Robertson relation, this construction leads to a minimal quantum of area
+where $\Theta^{ij}$ is an anti-symmetric, constant rank-2 tensor, we work in units in which $\hbar=1$ and the Latin indices stand for $d-1$ spatial coordinates (in this paper we concentrate on non-relativistic single-particle quantum mechanics).
+The remainder of the Heisenberg algebra is assumed to stay unmodified.
+Following the Schrödinger-Robertson relation, Eq. \eqref{nc-geo} leads to a minimal quantum of area

-A review of noncommutative field theory can be found in \cite{Douglas:2001ba}, and interesting applications of noncommutative geometry to modifications on the hydrogen atom spectrum can be found in \cite{Chaichian:2000si}.
-Moreover, noncommutative geometry may cure the singularities found in black holes and other solutions in general relativity\cite{Nicolini:2008aj}.
+A review of noncommutative field theory can be found in \cite{Douglas:2001ba}, and interesting applications of noncommutative geometry to the spectrum of the hydrogen atom are considered in \cite{Chaichian:2000si}.
+Moreover, noncommutative geometry may cure the singularities found in black holes and other solutions in general relativity \cite{Nicolini:2008aj}.

-Seen from a different angle, the algebra of single-particle observables may be deformed in a different way as it is often done in the context of minimum-length quantum mechanics \cite{Maggiore93c,Kempf94,Kempf96a,Benczik02,Bosso:2020aqm,Bosso:2022vlz,Bosso:2022rue,Bosso:2022ogb} embodied by generalized uncertainty principles.
+On the other hand, the minimal-length paradigm, one of the oldest concepts in quantum gravity \cite{Bronstein30,Bronstein36,Mead64}, has experienced an significant increase in popularity in recent times.
+In that vein, the algebra of single-particle observables may be deformed in an alternative way leading to generalized uncertainty principles \cite{Maggiore93c,Kempf94,Kempf96a,Benczik02,Bosso:2020aqm,Bosso:2022vlz,Bosso:2022rue,Bosso:2022ogb} (for a review see \cite{Hossenfelder:2012jw}).
 These can be derived from algebras of the form